 What Users Think About Basecamp

 The Basecamp project management software app for iOS earns 4.7 out of 5 stars (15,900+ ratings).
 The Android version has 4.4 stars with 3,360 ratings.
-Customers that rate it high like the Basecamp users reviewing on our site, say it’s easy to use and great for communicating with workers as well as seeing to-do tasks.
+Customers that rate it highly say it’s easy to use and great for communicating with workers as well as seeing to-do tasks.
 Those that gave it low reviews mostly said they had problems getting the app to work on their phone.

 Getting Started With Basecamp